 Voting Against Increasing the Debt Ceiling

-Shockingly, the nonpartisan Congressional Research reported in November 2015, that "since 1978, Congress has passed, and the President has signed into law, 56 measures adjusting the statutory debt limit either as stand-alone legislation or as part of legislation dealing with other matters."
+Shockingly, the nonpartisan Congressional Research reported in November 2015, that "since 1978, Congress has passed, and presidents have signed into law, 56 measures adjusting the statutory debt limit either as stand-alone legislation or as part of legislation dealing with other matters."
 Congress must stop increasing and suspending the debt ceiling and kicking the proverbial can down the road.
 In May 2011, I cast my first vote in relation to the debt ceiling and voted against H.R.
 1954, which was President Obama’s initial request for a $2.3 trillion increase to the debt ceiling without any spending cuts.
 Fortunately, my colleagues and I were able to defeat this awful bill.
 In July 2011, I voted against H.R.
 2693.
 While this bill proposed to reduce spending by $927 billion over ten years, it increased the debt ceiling by $2.4 trillion.
 In September 2011, I voted for H.J.
-Res 77 and to reject the president's request to increase the debt ceiling by $500 billion.
+Res 77 and to reject Obama's request to increase the debt ceiling by $500 billion.
 In January 2012, I voted for H. J. Res.
 98 and to reject the president’s request to increase the federal debt ceiling by $1.2 trillion.
 In October 2013, I voted against H.R.
 2775 and against suspending the debt ceiling.
 This terrible bill handed D.C. bureaucrats a blank check for approximately five months.
 In October 2015, I voted against H.R.
 1314, the Bipartisan Budget Act of 2015, because it suspended the debt ceiling through March 2017 and again handed Washington politicians a blank check that will likely add more than a trillion dollars to our national debt.
 CLICK HERE to read more.

 The Budget Control Act

 I was proud to vote for S.627, the Budget Control Act of 2011, because it contained provisions for deep cuts, no tax increases, and required a vote on a balanced budget amendment in both Houses during 2011.
 Those are fundamental conservative values that we were able to implement into law.
 While the bill was not 100% perfect, it is the only successful effort to reduce spending for three years in a row since World War II.
-The Budget Control Act is the one major fiscal victory achieved by Republicans since we took back the House majority.
+The Budget Control Act was the one major fiscal victory achieved by Republicans when we took back the House majority.
 CLICK HERE to read more.

 Utilizing the Power of the Purse

-In July of 2014, the House of Representatives sent a strong message to the IRS and the Administration, "Shape up or lose your funding."
+In J2014, the House of Representatives sent a strong message to the IRS and the Administration, "Shape up or lose your funding."
 The House passed an appropriations bill which cut funding to the IRS by over $1 billion and to its lowest level since 2003.
 The House unanimously adopted one my amendments that cut funds for the IRS by $353 million as part of the Financial Services and General Government Appropriations Act of fiscal year 2015.
 Another one of my successful amendments prohibited bonuses for senior executive service employees at the IRS for fiscal year 2015.
 CLICK HERE to read more.

 Another one of my amendments passed into law will save taxpayer money and prohibits funds from being used on Government Travel Charge Card expenses for gaming, or entertainment that includes topless or nude entertainers.
 "A recent Defense inspector general report found that civilian and military employees between 2013 and 2014 used government charge cards to make more than $1 million in purchases at casinos and to pay for adult entertainment."
 CLICK HERE to read more.